 When we talk about insulation, we most often think of the insulation of the building envelope, from the ground to the roof, including the walls and facades, to that of the windows and other openings, which make it possible to obtain water and airtightness.

-Still, one rarely thinks of that of the pipes.
+Still, we rarely think that of the pipes.
 Insulating the pipes improves thermal comfort and acoustic comfort.
+Pipe insulation can mean incredible savings whether we talk about maintenance or the energy cost in our home.

 Table of Contents

-The insulation or separation of pipes from their surrounding material is known as technical pipe insulation.
+The insulation or separation of pipes from their surrounding material is technical pipe insulation.

 In general, pipe insulation is the lining or sheathing of pipes to reduce heat losses or sound noises through the insulation.